Research Administration Guidelines

 - Central matching funds may be requested based on a maximum of 15 percent of the total cost of the research equipment [defined in (3)] included in an externally-sponsored proposal.

 - College/institute/department matching funds must total a minimum of 7.5 percent of the total cost of the research equipment [defined in (3)] or at least 50 percent of the funds being requested from Central.
-The central matching form (see link below) must be completed including the research dean's/institute director's signature, which indicates that the college/institute/department matching funds are confirmed.
+The Central matching funds request form must be completed including the research dean's/institute director's signature, which indicates that the college/institute/department matching funds are confirmed.

 - Confirmation of the research equipment cost(s) must be verified by providing either a vendor's price quote or a website/catalog price list.

-- There is no guarantee that an untimely request will be reviewed to meet a proposal deadline.
+- There is no guarantee that an untimely request will be reviewed in time to meet a proposal deadline.
 Request forms should be submitted at least one week before the sponsor deadline.

 |Total Amount of Equipment (refer to 3)||$100,000|